ivansstoyanov/blockchain-kit/README.md

 # Blockchain Dapp with React and Hardhat

 This is a simple blockchain Dapp that allows users to connect a wallet, check ERC20 balances and interact with wrapping and swapping tokens.
 The Dapp is built using React and Hardhat.
+The Dapp includes:

+- connect wallet using Metamask
+- show balances for ERC20 tokens
+- show current price with Chainlink oracles
+- wrap ETH to WETH
+- swap tokens using Uniswap

 ## DEMO